 1. CreditWise – Best Overall

-CreditWise is technically a Capital One service that allows you to monitor your credit report and score weekly.
+CreditWise is technically a Capital One tool that allows you to monitor your credit report and score weekly (Vantage 3.0 powered by TransUnion).
 You can use CreditWise for free without having a Capital One account.

 CreditWise features a credit score simulator and alerts you to changes in your credit score.
-It pulls your credit report from both TransUnion and Experian and monitors the dark web for your personal information as well.
+It pulls your credit report from TransUnion and provides dark web alerts for your personal information via Experian.

 2. Credit Karma

 Monitoring your credit score weekly is possible with Credit Karma as well.
 Credit Karma pulls from Experian and TransUnion to give you an estimate of your score, which many have reported as nearly accurate every time.

 In addition to an overview of what’s in your credit report, Credit Karma also offers the chance to link your credit card accounts to track your spending in a single place.
 However, you can’t lock your credit card from this particular dashboard.

 If you’ve never read a credit report before, Credit Karma explains which factors affect your score, from payment history to credit utilization.
 It also alerts you of data breaches when it comes to your personal information.

 Creating a Mint account is free.
 Once you verify your identity, you can easily see your credit score and report instantly.

 Mint also provides a guide to help you decipher the various factors that go into your credit score.
 The app suggests recommendations for increasing that number, including credit cards you are eligible for that could potentially bump up those numbers.